top of page

 Do you provide free estimates?

-In order to provide an accurate estimate, the technician must travel to your home to investigate and diagnose your appliance problem to find the root causes and determine next steps to repair it.
+In order to provide an accurate estimate, the technician must travel to your home to investigate and diagnose your appliance problem to find the root cause of your appliance problem(s) and determine the cost and next steps to repair it.
 It may require parts to get your appliance back to working order, or it may just need service to get it working again.
-The estimate will include a flat rate for labor and prices for parts (if needed).
+The estimate will include a flat rate for labor, for parts (if needed), and sales tax.
 We will discuss timing for returning with the parts if they are not available locally.
 This is called a service call and service calls are $85.
 This amount goes toward the labor for the repair if you decide to repair the appliance.
-You do not pay a service call fee if you decide to repair your appliance.
+The service call fee / trip charge is the minimum amount of labor for getting an estimate for repair of your appliance.

 What is your service area?